NielsHolst/UniSim/readme.txt

 1. Install Qt Creator
 ----------------------
 1.1 Go to qt.nokia.com/downloads.
-1.2 Click the ‘LGPL’ tab to view the open-source page.
+1.2 Click the 'LGPL' tab to view the open-source page.
-1.3 Download the ‘Qt SDK’ package appropriate to your operating system.
+1.3 Download the 'Qt SDK' package appropriate to your operating system.
 1.4 Install the downloaded package accepting all defaults.

 --- On Windows proceed with:
 1.5 Take note of the name of the Qt installation folder, e.g.
-‘C:\Qt\2010.02.1’.
+'C:\Qt\2010.02.1'.

 1.6 Create an environment variable: name = QT_ROOT